eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts12-electronic-payments-SCA-implementation-with-wallet.md

 The associated SCA Attestation Rulebook mandates the use of specific metadata in the SCA Attestation, extends their specifications where necessary, and introduces new metadata sources to enhance trust, interoperability, and usability in the context of payments.

 This section provides a high-level overview of the metadata; the complete, normative specifications are contained in [SCA Attestation Rulebook].

+> FA: The normative specifications extending the SD-JWT metadata specs should be defined here in TS12 and not in the attestation rulebook.

 #### 2.4.1 SCA Attestation Type Metadata